 In “Assange –a bizarre story– which demands Swedish response”, the Secretary General of the Swedish Bar Association, Ms Anne Ramberg, criticizes prosecutor’s deeds in the pre-investigation of the case, and says that Sweden has a great responsibility for the situation that has arisen.

-Ms Anne Ramberg statements were published 14 of April in a blog headed “Assange – en bisarr historia – som kräver svenskt agerande“, whose link is found at the Bar Association’s website [image at right].
-Quoted here below, the text translated by Professor Marcello Ferrada de Noli, SWEDHR chair and chief editor at The Indicter.
+Ms Anne Ramberg statements were published 14 of April in a Swedish article headed “Assange – en bisarr historia – som kräver svenskt agerande“, whose link is found at the Bar Association’s website [image at right].
+Quoted here below, the full text of her article translated by Professor Marcello Ferrada de Noli.

 “My knowledge about this matter, now an almost unique one, is not entirely in-depth.
 It is a matter featured by everything from prodigal conspiracy theories deprived of any reality support, to a deplorable legal handling from both Swedish and British side.